 7. You get to spoil yourself a little.

-"I used to dread getting older because I thought I would not be able to do all the things I wanted to do.
+6. An opportunity to reflect on life and share quotes like "I used to dread getting older because I thought I would not be able to do all the things I wanted to do.
 But now that I am older, I find that I don't want to do them anyway" (Lady Astor).

 5. A chance to get lucky.